keeleleek/dfdl-pextract-schema/README.md

 # DFDL parser/unparser for pextract and XML

 This is a first try on a  [Data Format Description Language (DFDL)](http://dfdlschemas.github.io/) parser and unparser for [pextract](https://github.com/marfors/paradigmextract) paradigm files.
 The DFDL schema enables to read and modify extracted paradigm files using XML technology.
-This makes possible lossless archiving of original pextract files alongside a XML database.
-XML technology can be used to create interfaces and adapters between different data formats.
+This makes possible lossless archiving of original pextract files and simpler transformation to the [Lexical Markup Framework](http://www.lexicalmarkupframework.org/).

 The XML schema is not definite yet.
 Any comments welcome.